Laboratory rat: Long–Evans rat

-The Long–Evans rat is an outbred rat developed by Drs.
-Long and Evans in 1915 by crossing several Wistar females with a wild gray male.
-Long-Evans rats are white with a black hood, or occasionally white with a brown hood.
+The Long–Evans rat is an outbred rat developed by Long and Evans in 1915 by crossbreeding several Wistar females with a wild gray male.
+Long–Evans rats are white with a black hood, or occasionally white with a brown hood.
 They are utilized as a multipurpose model organism, frequently in behavioral research, especially in alcohol research.
-Long-Evans consume alcohol in a much higher rate compared to other strains, thus require less time for these behavioral studies.
+Long–Evans rats consume alcohol in a much higher rate compared to other strains, thus require less time for these behavioral studies.

 Sprague Dawley rat

 The Sprague Dawley is an outbred, multipurpose breed of albino rat used extensively in medical and nutritional research.
 Its main advantage is its calmness and ease of handling.
 This breed of rat was first produced by the Sprague Dawley farms (later to become the Sprague Dawley Animal Company) in Madison, Wisconsin, in 1925.
-The name was originally hyphenated, although the brand styling today (Sprague Dawley, the trademark used by Envigo) is not.
+The name was originally hyphenated, although the brand styling today (Sprague Dawley, the trademark used by Inotiv) is not.
 The average litter size of the Sprague Dawley rat is 11.0.

 These rats typically have a longer tail in proportion to their body length than Wistars.
-They were involved in the Séralini affair, where the herbicide RoundUp was claimed to increase the occurrence of tumor in these rats.
+They were used in the Séralini affair, where the herbicide RoundUp was claimed to increase the occurrence of tumor in these rats.
 However, since these rats are known to grow tumors at a high (and very variable) rate, the study was considered flawed in design and its findings unsubstantiated.